 About The Dental Assistants Professional Association Inc (DAPA)

-The association is a registered training organisation (90424) with the Australian Skills Quality Authority (ASQA).
+The association is a registered training organisation (National Provider No. 90424) with the Australian Skills Quality Authority (ASQA).
 We have been providing training & support to dental assistants for over forty years.
 Our educators are highly qualified and skilled with extensive experience and currency in the dental industry.
 DAPA offer accredited and professional development courses through classroom delivery or distance learning – or a blend of both these options.